 The Program Officer provides technical, programmatic, and administrative assistance to one or more programs and center-wide initiatives.
-The Program Officer serves as a program's consistent link between headquarters and other locations (domestically or internationally, and especially French-speaking countries), and provides the day-to-day problem solving, technical input, writing and editing, and procurement processing programs require.
-The Program Officer will travel internationally to deliver short-term technical assistance (STTA) with direction.
+The Program Officer serves as a program's consistent link between headquarters and other locations (domestically or internationally), and provides the day-to-day problem solving, technical input, writing and editing, and procurement processing programs require.
+The Program Officer may travel internationally to deliver short-term technical assistance (STTA) with direction from senior staff.
 Independently contributes to technical work in areas of their expertise.

-Format, edit and produce documents and presentations, in English and French, as needed
+Format, edit and produce documents and presentations as needed

 Contribute to work plans, reports and budgets